-Professor McClure’s interests lie primarily in the meaning of and means toward human flourishing.
-She has pursued this question in a variety of contexts including institutions of work, worship and learning, as well as within the context of a counseling practice.
+Barbara J. McClure’s interests lie primarily in the meaning of and means toward human flourishing.
+She has pursued this question in a variety of contexts including institutions of work, worship, and learning, as well as within the context of a counseling practice.
 Her driving questions include “What does it mean to be a human being and how do our understandings of that shape our work and life together?”
-Using theological, social philosophical and psychological resources, she explores the assumptions that ground religious practices–especially those of care or healing–and asks whether they are adequate to the complexity of a deeply social theological anthropology.
+Drawing on social theories, psychologies, Christian theologies, and contemporary sciences, McClure explores the assumptions that ground practices—especially of care and healing—and asks whether they are adequate to the complexity of a deeply social theological anthropology.

 Her work includes developing a holistic approach to religious engagement that is grounded in theories of human flourishing, public theologies, and a theological anthropology that recognizes both the fractured character of human nature, and the religious impulse for wholeness and coherence.
 Her interests and commitments are deeply informed by her experience of being born and raised for twenty years in remote areas of East Africa as the daughter and granddaughter of Presbyterian (PCUSA) missionaries.

 Prior to joining the Brite faculty, McClure spent seven years teaching at Vanderbilt University Divinity School.
 Prior to that, she worked eight years in a private pastoral counseling practice, and five years as a full-time consultant in for-profit and not-for-profit spheres in organizational and leadership development.
-She has written two books: Moving Beyond Individualism in Pastoral Theology, Care and Counseling: Reflections on Theory, Theology and Practice (Wipf & Stock/Cascade, 2010) and Emotions and the Flourishing Life (forthcoming, Baylor University Press, 2016).
+She has written two books: Moving Beyond Individualism in Pastoral Theology, Care and Counseling: Reflections on Theory, Theology and Practice (Wipf & Stock/Cascade, 2010) and Emotions: Problems and Promise for Human Flourishing (Baylor University Press, 2019).

-Her essay list includes titles such as: “What a pastoral theologian learned working in corporate America,” “Pastoral theology as the art of paying attention,” “Divining the Sacred in the Modern World: Ritual and the Communal Embodiment of Spirit,” and “Women, Professional Work and Diversity: Pastoral Theology in the Midst of Globalization.”
+Her essay list includes titles such as: “Pastoral Theology as the Art of Paying Attention,” “Divining the Sacred in the Modern World: Ritual and the Communal Embodiment of Spirit,” and “Women, Professional Work and Diversity: Pastoral Theology in the Midst of Globalization.”